RadioDudes/BachelorProject/InitialNotes.md

 	- Chirp spreading
 	- Link budget
 	- Doppler effect
+	- How will LoRa 2.4 clash with wifi.
+When in space?
+When testing it on ground?
 	- How much information is lost?
 Is there a specific pattern to the lost information?
 	- One way or two way communication?
 	- Picture...